DIVA-Lab-UTMB/BipartiteModularityMaximization/README.md

-Use the following command to install the released version of the package from [CRAN](https://cran.r-project.org/web/packages/BipartiteModularityMaximization/), where a pre-compiled “binary packages” might be available.
+Use the following command to install the released version of the package from [CRAN](https://cran.r-project.org/web/packages/BipartiteModularityMaximization/), where pre-compiled “binary packages” might be available.

 ``` r
 install.packages("BipartiteModularityMaximization")